Rottura di Superficie (Break of the Surface)

 The end of the encounters is to provide a constructive space which knows no barriers, in which to celebrate error, experimentation and dialogue.
 We hope to create a space rich of stimuli in which to grow thanks to a compenetration of ideas and alternative approaches.

-To participate or to confirm your attendance please get in touch at:
+To participate or to confirm your attendance please get in touch with:

 Collective Hubs at Brighton Photo Fringe 2016